icy/docker/doc/README.supervisor.md

 ## Supervisor Buildfile for Docker

-`Docker` containers naturally contains only one process.
+`Docker` container naturally contains only one process.
 Sometimes, that's good enough.
 Sometimes, you get a head-ache with process mangling ([MAKE SURE YOU READ THIS][1]).